 Plus, they aren't really "baby steps"—they're more like giant leaps.
 There are pros and cons, and everyone's situation is different.

-And if they weren’t complicated enough, the non-financial factors can further complicate things considerably.
-All of this magnified for soon-to-be retirees or those already in retirement.
+And if the financial considerations aren't complicated enough, the non-financial factors can further complicate things considerably.
+All of this is magnified for soon-to-be retirees or those already in retirement.

 In this article, I discuss the arguments for and against paying off your house.
 Hopefully, this will help you wisely evaluate your situation and decide what's best for you.

 Reasons to Pay Off Your House

 1) A paid-for house maximizes home equity and increases net worth.

 As a refresher, home equity is your financial interest in a home.
 It can increase over time as you pay down the mortgage loan balance or its appraised market value increases.

 Your net worth is all your assets minus liabilities.
 Home equity is an asset; a mortgage is a liability.
 If you increase the former by decreasing the latter, you increase your net-worth.